 Remember the reason you’re writing.
 When I get really stuck and hate writing, I remember the purpose, or people I want to help or encourage with my writing.

 This will always give you a boost when you need it most.
-When you’ve given up hope of getting any work done, remebering your purpose will spur you to concentrate and focus.
+When you’ve given up hope of getting any work done, remembering your purpose will spur you to concentrate and focus.

 4. Use Headphones